 Indian diaspora constitutes the largest population of the UAE, approximately 33% of the country’s population.
-NRIs living in UAE can invest in mutual funds in India to achieve their short and long-term financial goals, such as the purchase of house, child’s education, retirement, etc. However, there are some important guidelines and rules related to investment in mutual funds by NRIs.
-They need to adhere to Foreign Exchange Management Act (FEMA) to invest in mutual funds in India.
+NRIs living in UAE can invest in mutual funds in India to achieve their short and long-term financial goals.
+There are some important guidelines and rules related to investment in mutual funds by NRIs.
 Here are some of the best mutual funds for UAE-based NRIs along with guidelines.

 Best mutual funds for UAE-based NRIs